Google adds three Stadia Pro games for April 2020 - 9to5Google

 Spitlings at $14.99 is another recent launch and a fun co-op arcade game that’s ideal for sharing, while Stacks On Stacks (On Stacks) is new to the platform.
 Teased as a “colorful world of absurdism,” you — as the name suggests — “stack ever higher piles of blocks into toppling towers as a cast of zany characters look on.”

-Metro Exodus and Thumper are dropping out of Pro on March 31 is.
-Five existing games will remain come April: Destiny 2: The Collection, Grid, Gylt, SteamWorld Dig 2, and SteamWorld Quest: Hand of Gilgamech.
+Metro Exodus are dropping out of Pro on March 31.
+Five existing games will remain come April: Destiny 2: The Collection, Grid, Gylt, SteamWorld Dig 2, SteamWorld Quest: Hand of Gilgamech, and Thumper.

 Last month, the latest Pro titles went live at midnight PT.
 You can visit the Stadia Store on Android, iOS, or web to claim the Stadia Pro April 2020 games.
 They will join the Pro games carousel, or you can manually look for the listing.